2018ik/2018ik.github.io/_wiki/gospel.markdown

 ## Background

-The gospel of God is the entire content of the Bible, which involves His [entire work and purpose](../economy).
+The **gospel** of God is the entire content of the Bible, which involves His [entire work and purpose](../economy).
+The gospel is not merely a judicial salvation from eternal perdition, but the entire word of the truth (Eph.
+1:13).

 In Old Testament, man fell, and in the New Testament, man was redeemed by God so that man may be saved in the *present* from the all things of the flesh through the Spirit in their spirit.